Apple might have a secret team working on glucose sensor technology for diabetes

 Apple has hired a group of biomedical researchers to work on a secret project to monitor diabetic patients using sensors, according to a CNBC report.

 An estimated 371 million people have the disease worldwide and in the last few years, several tech companies have been trying to come up with better solutions to help those afflicted.
-Virta, a newly launched startup tackling type 2 diabetes that promises to completely cure patients by remotely monitoring behaviors.
+Virta is a newly launched startup tackling type 2 diabetes that promises to completely cure patients by remotely monitoring behaviors.
 Livongo Health is another startup in the Bay Area that just raised $52.5 million to launch its blood sugar monitoring product.

 Normally, patients monitor their glucose by pricking themselves to get a blood sample so not having to do that any more would be a real game-changer.
 One person told CNBC Apple is developing optical sensors that shine a light through the skin to measure glucose.